GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

           contains a 'type' and 'version'
         * 'geni_request_rspec_versions' (or 'request_rspec_versions')
           which in turn contains a 'type' and 'version'
-	* or alternatively contains expected return from AM API v2
+	* or alternatively contains expected return from AM API v2 or AM API v3
      - !ListResources returns an advertisement RSpec (that is optionally validated with rspeclint)
      - !ListResources works properly with a delegated credential